Glossary term

 What Is a Roth IRA Conversion?

-A Roth IRA conversion is the movement of eligible retirement money into a Roth IRA, usually from a traditional IRA or another pretax retirement account.
-The transaction is commonly called a Roth conversion, but the formal planning concept is a Roth IRA conversion because the assets are being moved into a Roth IRA.
-In most cases, the converted pretax amount is included in taxable income for the year of the conversion, but future qualified withdrawals from the Roth IRA can be tax-free.
+A Roth IRA conversion moves eligible retirement money into a Roth IRA, usually from a Traditional IRA or another pretax retirement account.
+In most cases, the pretax amount converted is included in taxable income for the year of conversion, while future qualified Roth withdrawals may be tax-free.
+The core tradeoff is simple to describe and difficult to optimize: pay tax now in order to change the future tax character of retirement assets.

 Key Takeaways

-• A Roth IRA conversion moves eligible retirement money into a Roth IRA.
+• A Roth IRA conversion moves eligible retirement assets into Roth status.

 • Pretax amounts converted are generally taxable in the year of conversion.

-• The decision depends on tax timing, expected future income, and long-term retirement goals.
+• The right answer depends on current tax cost, future tax expectations, and the investor's broader retirement plan.

 How a Roth IRA Conversion Works